PhNyx/jenkins-mcp/README.md

-# Jenkins MCP Server with Pydantic-ai
+# Jenkins MCP Server with FastMCP

-A Jenkins integration using Pydantic-ai that provides console log fetching capabilities via MCP (Model Context Protocol) server.
+A Jenkins integration using FastMCP that provides console log fetching capabilities via MCP (Model Context Protocol) server.

 **Key Design**: Jenkins credentials are provided once when the MCP server starts, and tool calls only need job URLs.